tk87-hono/data_analytics_24_4-Capstone_Movie_Group/README.md

 - next, we correct box-office-revenues for inflation

 [3.1_box-office-revenue_further-corrections.ipynb](3.1_box-office-revenue_further-corrections.ipynb)
-- finally, we correct our data making sure to have correct values for worldwide box-office-revenue
+- finally, we correct our data making sure to have correct values for worldwide box office revenue

 [3.2_box-office-revenue_further-inflation-correction-categories.ipynb](3.2_box-office-revenue_further-inflation-correction-categories.ipynb)
 - additional information on the categories for which we can correct for inflation